Some Past Solo Performances

 Karen is a 2012-13 recipient of a prestigious McKnight Artist Fellowship for Performing Musicians.
 She is an accomplished multi-instrumentalist; besides autoharp and dulcimer, she plays guitar, mandolin, Irish bouzouki and ukulele.
 In 2000, the Minnesota Bluegrass and Old-Time Music Association awarded Karen its “Recognition of Excellence.”
 She has also been an official showcase artist at the North American Folk Alliance Conference.
 While touring extensively as a soloist, Karen also performs in numerous ensembles, including with Katie McMahon, original lead singer of Riverdance.

-Based in Minneapolis, Karen is in demand as a performer, studio musician, school residency artist and instructor.
-She gives private lessons in the Twin Cities to around 50 students of all ages and levels, at the Homestead Pickin’ Parlor in Richfield and Chanson Voice and Music Academy in St. Paul.
-Karen also enjoys performing for seniors and leading them in group singing and dulcimer building and playing.
+Based in Minneapolis, Karen is in demand as a performer, instructor, school residency artist, and studio musician.
+She gives private lessons online to students of all ages and levels- visit the Instruction page for more information.
+Karen also enjoys working with older adults in a wide range of settings.
 In 2011, Karen and residency partner Southwest Senior Center/Volunteers of America received the Minneapolis Arts Commission's "Special Award for Outstanding Contribution to the Arts in Community" for their dulcimer building and performance project.